Inspiring Views from the Bright SideSM

 Although this is a short-term initiative it is going to breed enhanced, stronger long-term partnerships that will serve us well in the future.

 7. What are the biggest challenges for you to meet your goal?

-My biggest goal here was to serve my customers needs immediately.
-Time was the critical factor.
+My biggest goal here was to serve my customers' needs immediately.
+Time was a critical factor.

 The largest challenge was predicting how much demand there would be and when it would hit.

-As not to take any changes, we got out ahead of it (after a bit of a learning curve in the beginning), took a financially calculated risk and proactively bought more inventory than we needed.
+As not to take any chances, we got out ahead of it (after a bit of a learning curve in the beginning), took a financially calculated risk, and proactively bought more inventory than we needed.
 It paid off as customers never had to wait to get what they needed to continue to work.

 8. How long do you anticipate continuing this effort?

 We will continue the effort as long as we need to.

 If there is demand and need, we will continue to serve.

 9. What have you learned by undertaking this project?